c272/steamacc-rand/README.md

 # SteamAcc-Rand
 *A script that creates a random steam account on every run, requires Node 8+.*

+**THIS SCRIPT IS DEPRECATED AS OF 1/2/18!
+THE STEAM ACCOUNT CREATION ENDPOINT HAS BEEN MODIFIED SO THAT AUTOMATION IS NO LONGER POSSIBLE.
+THIS PROGRAM NO LONGER FUNCTIONS CORRECTLY.**

 SteamAcc-Rand is a program which allows you to automatically create a new Steam account, and output results to file.
 To configure the program, follow the steps below.

 ## Setup